Skip to content

 By using self managing techniques, children become responsible for their actions and learn to monitor their own behavior.
 This report provides examples of techniques you can use to facilitate self management in your classroom.

-Learn more about emotional literacy and why it’s important in this report.
+Learn more about self-management for children and why it’s important in this report.